k8s-installer/k8s-installer/ansible/roles/storage/default-storage-class/README.md

 Change default storage class.

-If rook-ceph or rook-ceph is enabled, the storage class is automatically changed.
+If rook-nfs or rook-ceph is enabled, the storage class is automatically changed.

 ## Variables